 Tasting Notes

-- Nose: brown sugar, vanilla, lightly green
+- Nose: Brown sugar, vanilla, lightly green

-- Finish: the ash lingers, sweet brown sugar lasts softly on the tongue
+- Finish: The ash lingers, sweet brown sugar lasts softly on the tongue

 High West Bourye